alvaporta/evorobotpy2/README.md

 # evorobotpy2

 ## About
 A stripped-down version of evorobotpy2 with OpenAI-ES-NE and some experiments results.
+The updated repository can be accessed [here](https://github.com/Brenda-Machado/stripped-down-version-of-evorobotpy2).

 ## Setup